t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 After some initial credential is installed, there is a process that typically involves authentication establishing initial trust, after which  credentials and/or parameters are configured or installed into the device.

 Finally, when the entities involved in the process are authenticated and the configuration and key material established, the normal operation of the IoT device can take place.

+TODO Discuss that some protocols think about resale and potential reused.
+Others assume that device reset will take care but haven't thought about the exact scenario - what if the device is sold without reset.

 ## Comparison of terminology {#comp-term}